LPN Programs Jacksonville, FL

 Jersey College

 Jersey College’s LPN Program prepares students for a successful, entry-level career in the healthcare industry.
 The program is a combination of coursework and clinical experiences to develop well-rounded students.
-Graduates will possess the problem solving, technical, and critical thinking skills needed to succeed on the job.
+Graduates will possess the problem-solving, technical, and critical thinking skills needed to succeed on the job.
 Students can complete the program in just four 12-week terms – day and evening options are available.
 In the classroom, instructors begin with the foundational courses and advance to complex areas, such as mental, pediatric, and maternal nursing.
 Students develop clinical skills through hands-on opportunities in the school’s lab followed by real-world experiences in hospitals, clinics, and nursing homes.
 The open curriculum lets students enter and exit at key intervals.
 Course modules Introduction to Health Care, Human Anatomy and Physiology, Fundamentals of Nursing, Fundamentals of Nursing Practicum, Pharmacology, Adult Nursing I, Adult Nursing Practicum, Mental Health Nursing, Geriatric Nursing, Maternal and Newborn Nursing, Pediatric Nursing, Adult Nursing, and Adult Nursing Practicum.
 The entire program offers a total of 1,501 contact hours.
 Graduates are eligible to take the state licensure exam and may also enroll in a bridge program to pursue advanced nursing.

 Admission criteria: